 8 Cracker Jack still remains part of the American snack scene today.
-In 1964, Borden bought the Cracker Jack Company, and in 1997, Frito Lay bought it from Borden.
-Today, many fans of Cracker Jack belong to the Cracker Jack Association.
+In addition, many fans of Cracker Jack belong to the Cracker Jack Association.
 There is also a Cracker Jack Box website.
 Fans now have a chance to share information about collecting old and new Cracker Jack prizes.